What any device called a reactor does. May be called "a meltdown", "destabilizing", "going critical", or something more fanciful.

 Fusion powered reactors can't blow up.
 However—depending on the design—if they lose containment on the plasma, it will escape.
 Generally the reaction will cease, since every form of fusion needs to put the plasma under massive pressure...but the plasma might well vaporize the ship as it escapes.

 In "The Doomsday Machine" (episode of Star Trek: The Original Series), Scotty jury-rigs the badly damaged U.S.S.
-Defiant so that its impulse drive can function.
+Constellation so that its impulse drive can function.
 He says repeatedly that keeping it from exploding is taking all of his effort.

 Discussed and averted in the Stargate SG-1 episode "Learning Curve."
 When a prototype naquadah reactor is powered up, it causes a harmless distortion which sets off an alarm.